 This privacy notice explains:

-- how long it is kept.
+- how we use it

 Personal and special category data